 A deep sleeper would sleep through the end of the world.
-Only a full round of hard physical shaking will wake a character.
-Even then they will require 2 rounds before they are awake enough to defend themselves and another 2 before they may attack..
+Only magic or physical shaking will wake the character.

 The character suffers from some debilitating disease, such as arthritis in cold weather or back ache when its raining.
 The character would then typically suffer -2 to all physical skill attempts.